lantins/resque-retry/README.md

 ============

 A [Resque][rq] plugin.
 Requires Resque ~> 1.25 & [resque-scheduler][rqs] ~> 4.0.

-pat
-resque-retry provides retry, delay and exponential backoff support for resque jobs.
+This gem provides retry, delay and exponential backoff support for resque jobs.

   * Redis backed retry count/limit.
   * Retry on all or specific exceptions.